iwalpola/zoom_attendance_checker/README.md

 ```
 - In the /students folder, make a new file called '13C.csv'
 - Edit the data.dart file, (sample provided in data.sample.dart).
 You can also add some additional text data like their surname.
-- (you can also use generateStudentsFromCsv.dart along with some sc data in /students (sample provided))
+- (you can also use generateStudentsFromCsv.dart along with some CSV data in /students (sample provided))
 - Login to the zoom web app, go to https://zoom.us/account/report/user
-- Select a date range and export meeting list with details
+- Select a date range and click 'Generate details report'
 - Download and copy the csv file in the root folder (same place as activehosts.sample.csv)
 - Change line 7 of the zoom_attendance_checker.dart file
 - Do the followingS